-Depending on your individual wants and needs, we are able to act either on your individual behalf in negotiating terms of agreement or we can sit down with all parties with the intention of drafting the documents required.
+Depending on your individual wants and needs, we are able to act either on your individual behalf in negotiating terms of documents or we can meet with all parties with a view to drafting documents to reflect their joint instructions.

 At McQiu Lawyers, we specialise in drafting a range of Deeds.
 A Deed is a legally binding document, with specific formality requirements depending on the nature and purpose of the Deed.
-Unlike a Contract however, it does not require consideration (i.e. payment of money or exchange of something valuable) to be binding.
+Unlike other documents, it does not require express consideration (e.g. payment of money or exchange of something valuable) to be binding.
 It represents a promise to do something or not do something.

-The types of Deeds we draft include Family Trust Deed, Unit Trust Deed, Deeds of Agreement i.e. Loan Agreement, Settlement & Release Agreement etc.
+The types of Deeds we draft include Family Trust Deeds, Unit Trust Deeds and other Commercial Deeds.